Zorganon/good-natured/wp-content/plugins/slick-slider/readme.txt

 Slick Slider uses the awesome [slick slider](https://kenwheeler.github.io/slick/) written by Ken Wheeler.

-== Installation ==
+== Screenshots ==

-1. Upload the extracted plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly
+1. Media settings.
+All available options are listed here.
-2. Activate the plugin through the “Plugins” screen in WordPress
+2. Gallery Media Modal.
+Only the most important options are visible.
-3. Use the “Settings” -> “Media” screen to configure the default slider options or leave it as it is
+3. Frontend with slider.

 == Frequently Asked Questions ==

 = I don’t want all galleries to become sliders!
 Is this possible? =

 Absolutely!
-On each gallery edit modal there’s a checkbox called “Use Slick Slider”.
+On each gallery Media Modal there’s a checkbox called “Use Slick Slider”.
 If you leave this box unchecked your gallery will be a simple … gallery.

 = Is it possible to place the slider somewhere else, say in a widget? =